Strikes on Gaza’s southern edge sow fear in one of the last areas to which people can flee

 On the other side of the border, Egypt has deployed thousands of troops and erected earthen barriers to prevent any mass influx of refugees.
 It says an influx would undermine its decades-old peace treaty with Israel, and it doubts Israel will let them back into Gaza.

-For days now, aid groups have only been able to distribute supplies in and around Rafah, and mainly just flour and water, the U.N.’s humanitarian aid office said.
+For the past three days, aid groups have only been able to distribute supplies in and around Rafah, and mainly just flour and water, the U.N.’s humanitarian aid office said.
 Access farther north has been cut off by fighting and Israeli forces closing roads.

 The World Food Program said a “catastrophic hunger crisis” threatens to “overwhelm the civilian population.”